-It’s easy to get overwhelmed when you think about planning your UK trip to the coast this article will help you.
+It’s easy to get overwhelmed when planning your UK trip to the coast; this article will help you.

-From deciding when to go, where to go, what to see and do I will take you through each step and hopefully make your planning process smoother and less daunting.
+From deciding when to go, where to go, and what to see and do, I will take you through each step and hopefully make your planning process smoother and less daunting.

-There is a lot of information out there these days with blogs, social media, and guidebooks but at Coast Radar, we bring the UK coast to one place.
+There is much information with blogs, social media, and guidebooks, but at Coast Radar, we bring the UK coast to one place.

 Step 1 – Decide when to visit the UK coast

-Visiting the UK coast is wonderful at any time of year but it is important to be aware of the impact of the seasons on your trip.
-It is important to be aware of the possible weather conditions, sea temperatures and any restrictions on access.
+Visiting the UK coast is wonderful at any time of year, but it is important to be aware of the impact of the seasons on your trip.
+It is important to be mindful of the possible weather conditions, sea temperatures and any restrictions on access.

-If you want to spend time in the sea then the sea temperature is important.
-The average sea temperature in the UK ranges from 6-10 °C in the winter to 15-19 °C in the summer depending on the region.
-In general sea temperatures in the UK are colder in the north than in the south and then the west coast is warmer than the east as they benefit from the warmer waters of the Gulf Stream.
-The warmest period is in late August and early September as you have had the benefit of summer sunshine and then the coldest is typically February.
+If you want to spend time in the sea, then the sea temperature is important.
+The average sea temperature in the UK ranges from 6-10 °C in the winter to 15-19 °C in the summer, depending on the region.
+Generally, sea temperatures in the UK are colder in the north than in the south, and then the west coast is warmer than the east as they benefit from the warmer waters of the Gulf Stream.
+The warmest period is in late August and early September, as you have had the benefit of summer sunshine, and then the coldest is typically February.

-Another aspect is the combination factor, as regardless of the sea temperature the chill factor of the wind and the heat of the sun will impact how comfortable a day on the beach is.
+Another aspect is the combination factor, as regardless of the sea temperature, the wind’s chill factor and the sun’s heat will impact how comfortable a day on the beach is.

 Spring (March, April, May)